Wildlife & Traffic

 – Different types of escape systems may be used according to particular species.
 Main types are escape ramps, jump-outs and gates.

 - Escape ramps on the infrastructure side of the fence which form a gently sloping mound up to almost the top of the fence (Figure 7.2.21).
-Animals trapped in the infrastructure tend to follow fences and can climb these mounds and jump down to the other side, from where they can’t get back in.
+Animals trapped in the infrastructure tend to follow fences and can climb these mounds and jump down to the other side, from where they cannot get back in.
 The design and positioning of the device must not pose any risk in the event of a traffic accident.
 This type of escape device is particularly intended for large ungulates, but the same principle is used for carnivores and even small vertebrates (Figure 7.2.23; Figure 7.2.24).
 There is a lack of knowledge about the height that different European target species can jump with no risk of injuries.
 Fences must be well connected to the sides of the jumping ramp or be continuous (Figure 7.2.21; Figure 7.2.23).

 - Jump-outs are another type of escape device which is particularly recommended for deer (Figure 7.2.22).
 The animals walk along the fence until they find these devices that allow them to jump out of the fenced area.
 Usually they are placed at the base of embankments.
 The same concerns mentioned for escape ramps apply here.